-Plea bargaining is a complex process, but they helps streamline criminal trials and ensure that justice is served without clogging up the judicial system.
+Plea bargaining is a complex process, but pleas help streamline criminal trials and ensure that justice is served without clogging up the judicial system.
 Defendants should understand that this agreement is considered a voluntary one, in which the defendant is admitting their guilt.

 Key Federal and California State Laws on Plea Bargains

 In Federal Courts, the concept of plea bargaining is outlined and codified in Rule 11(e) of the Federal Rules of Criminal Procedure.
 However, there’s not much leeway given with regards to these agreements because of the provisions stated in the United States Sentencing Guideline (USSG).

-Meanwhile, the state of California forbids plea bargains under Proposition 8 or the Victim’s Bill of Rights.
-The law demands that there will be no plea arrangements accepted for specific crimes, which include driving under the influence, violent sex crimes, and violent felonies (typically involving the use of a weapon).
+Meanwhile, the state of California forbids plea bargains for certain crimes under Proposition 8 or the Victim’s Bill of Rights.
+The law demands that there will be no plea arrangements accepted for specific crimes.
+These crimes include driving under the influence, violent sex crimes, and violent felonies (typically involving the use of a weapon).

 Differences Between Federal and State Rules in California

-While the regulations for plea bargains are codified in the Federal Rules of Criminal Procedure, there are certain restrictions and differences between federal and state rules with regards to the practice.
+While the regulations for plea bargains are codified in the Federal Rules of Criminal Procedure, there are certain restrictions and differences between federal and state rules with regard to the practice.
 It is important to have an experienced criminal defense lawyer on your side to help you navigate them.